May 6, 2021

 Diabetes affects more than 34 million Americans, which amounts to 10.5% of the U.S. population, according to the US Centers for Disease Control and Prevention (CDC) 2020 National Diabetes Statistics Report.
 For people with diabetes, the body’s cells aren’t able to take in glucose, leading to a buildup of sugar in the blood.
 The resulting high glucose levels affect the tiny blood vessels in the body, damaging the eyes as well.
 In fact, the CDC says diabetes is the leading cause of new cases of blindness among adults aged 18-64 years.

-As an ophthalmologist, I’d like to explain the main components of diabetic eye disease, and give you some tips for prevention.
+Our ophthalmologists would like to explain the main components of diabetic eye disease, and give you some tips for prevention.

 Diabetic eye disease includes the following:

 • Diabetic retinopathy is caused by damage to the blood vessels of the retina, which is like the wallpaper lining the inside of your eye.
 Diabetes can cause the retina to leak blood or form abnormal vessels.
 It’s important to detect this early, to prevent vision loss.
-I recommend that diabetic patients have their eyes checked regularly (with full dilation) even if they do not feel any acute problems.
+We recommend that diabetic patients have their eyes checked regularly (with full dilation) even if they do not feel any acute problems.
 In cases of diabetic retinopathy, treatment includes: retinal laser, intraocular injections, and/or intraocular surgery.

 • Glaucoma occurs from progressive optic nerve damage.
 If left untreated, glaucoma can lead to peripheral, or side vision loss.
 Treatment can include: applying topical eye drops, lowering eye pressure with a laser, or performing filtering intraocular surgery.
 To help patients manage the condition, we monitor eye pressure, and use optic nerve imaging to check whether the glaucoma is progressing.
 We also evaluate each patient’s peripheral vision with visual field testing.